bbauska/W3Cx-2of5/README.md

 <h4>Why we need character references</h4>

-Before we learn what HTML character references are, let's look at how the need for them came about.
+<p>Before we learn what HTML character references are, let's look at how
+the need for them came about.

-Try the following code in your HTML:
+Try the following code in your HTML:</p>

 ```
   <p>Welcome to "HTML5 & CSS Fundamentals".
 The first tag we will be